When you get a product up front and pay it off over time. You can also be charged interest and fees.

 A hire purchase is a consumer credit contract.
 A consumer credit contract is an agreement to borrow money or buy products on credit for your personal use, and the lender charges you interest and fees.

-• Lenders cannot ask you to pay back more than twice the amount borrowed.
+- lenders cannot ask you to pay back more than twice the amount borrowed

-• They cannot charge compound interest.
+- lenders cannot charge compound interest

-• Default fees for missed payments must be $30 or less.
+- default fees for missed payments must be $30 or less

-For full details on your rights:
+For full details on your rights, you can read our credit contract definitions.

 Credit contracts: Plain English definitions